 The New Look shape of 1947 carried over into the skirts worn in the ‘50s.
-They were tight at the natural waist and were either very full or very fitted.
+Skirts were tight at the natural waist and were either very full or very fitted.
 They are very figure flattering and really fun to wear which is why 1950s skirts are a must have items in any vintage fashion lover’s wardrobe.

-1950s Full Skirts
+1950s Full Skirts History

-The fuller the skirt the better in the 1950’s!
-With the aid of multiple layers of stiff petticoats and a hoop skirt, 50’s skirts were as voluminous as the wearer could make them.
+The fuller the skirt the better in the 1950s!
+With the aid of multiple layers of stiff petticoats and a possibly a hoop skirt, ’50s skirts were as voluminous as the wearer could make them.
 The skirt was at least 4 or 5 yards of fabric draped using a few different techniques.
-These skirts usually start with a 3 inch wide waistband at just above the natural waist.
+These 1950s skirts usually start with a 3 inch wide waistband at just above the natural waist.
 The band fasted on the side or back with a zipper and button.
 In order to get the most fullness with the neatest gathers, the fabric of choice was cotton broadcloth in a range of pastel solid colors (pink, lavender, turquoise) or big plaids.
 This is what most women wore on a daily basis.
 To be really in fashion, the skirt had to be made out of wool.
 Extremely heavy and difficult to keep full even with hoops AND petticoat underneath, they were only for the bravest of women or those willing to wear them without a stiff petticoat.

 The full skirt was popular because it was flattering.
 The fullness hid big hips and made waists look smaller.
 The fuller the skirt the more magic it had on slimming waistlines.
 Adding a wide cinch belt over the skirt band created an even more “wasp waist” look.
 Leather and plastic cinch belts were very popular, but they were prone to tearing and bunching up blouses.
 The elastic cinch belt was the best at both keeping blouses tucked and waists thin.

-Skirts came in long or mid shin lengths.
+1950s skirts came in long or mid shin lengths.
 Floor length skirts were the most popular for lounging at home or in formal wear settings.
 The mid shin length was the most common length for anything from housework to dancing.

-3 Full Skirt Styles
+Full 1950s Skirt Styles

-The circle skirt was the least bulky of the full skirts.
-The pattern was cut form one very large square piece in the shape of a doughnut.
+The 1950s circle skirt was the least bulky of the full skirts.
+The pattern was cut from one very large square piece in the shape of a doughnut.
 The inside circle was the waist measurement and the outside circle created the fullness.
 The skirts hang beautifully in drapes that swing with movement.
 You can understand why they were so popular with the teen dancing set.
 They are also very easy to make.

-While cotton and wool were used in circle skirts, felt was the best choice.
-It was thick yet light which made it cover the hoop skirt ridges easily.
+While cotton and wool were used in circle skirts, wool felt was the best choice.
+It was thick yet light which made it cover hoop skirt ridges easily.
 It also didn’t need hemming since the edges never raveled.
 Add some rick rack and the skirt was really styling!
-Even more decorations came in the form of the large applique poodle, cat, squirrel, guitar, or catchy phrases like “See you Later Alligator.”
+In the age of “atomic” art abstract designs circled the skirt hem such as these below.

-The poodle skirt was a ‘50s favorite, often in white, standing at the hem of the skirt, complete with a curly embroidered or sequin leash.
-The poodle skirt became a lasting icon of the 1950s especially for teenagers but women wore them too with more mature appliques such as the Eiffel tower, telephone, and Martini pictured below.
+The 1950s poodle skirt was a ‘50s favorite, often in white, standing at the hem of the skirt, complete with a curly embroidered or sequin leash.
+Even more decorations came in the form of the large applique cats, squirrels, guitars, or catchy phrases like “See You Later Alligator.”
+The poodle skirt became a lasting icon of the 1950s especially for teenagers but women wore them too with more mature appliques such as the Eiffel tower, telephone, and martini pictured below.

 Pleated skirts were also popular in the ‘50s, especially with Dior.
 They could be large pleats or tiny accordion ones, as long as there was plenty of fabric!

-1950s Pencil Skirt
+1950s Pencil Skirts

-1950’s fashion was a time of opposites and nothing makes that point as much as the drastic difference between full and sheath skirts.
+1950s fashion was a time of opposites and nothing makes that point as much as the drastic difference between full and sheath skirts.
 Fitted sheath skirts were called hobble or pencil skirts during the ‘50s because they were so tight that they were difficult to walk in.
 Skirts that ended at the knee were a bit easier to walk in.
 Mid shin length skirts were much harder.
 Some had a back vent or kick-pleat up the thigh to allow for movement.
 Some longer skirts only had a decorative kick pleat that went up to the knee- a useless ornament.

-Fitted skirts were usually plain colors or in a plaid or houndstooth pattern.
+Fitted 1950s skirts were usually plain colors or in a plaid or houndstooth pattern.
 They also sometimes had decorative buttons down the center or on one side or had large patch pockets on the front.
 They were a style of skirt for the mature women.
 Teens were encouraged to stay clear of the sheath skirt- they were too sexy for “children.”
-Teens didn’t pay attention to those rules and bought sheath skirts anyways.
-They were not very good for dancing except while doing the twist.
-Latin inspired fringe skirts were a short lived fad.
-They were fun to dance in but impractical for most other occasions.
+Teens didn’t pay attention to those rules and wore sheath skirts anyways.
+They felt so sophisticated in them.